Get a refresher on aircraft landing procedures. If you are a private pilot going back to flying after some time, you must read this article.

 Typically, you are supposed to be at an altitude of 50 feet when you are over the threshold.
 That’s when you can level off the aircraft.

-The reason for the aircraft level is to reduce the descent rate and allow the plane to sink.
+The aircraft level is to reduce the descent rate and allow the plane to sink.

 Also, keep an eye on your airspeed.
 Don’t allow the airspeed to be less than 60 knots here.